Chrissy Teigen Pleads For Dr. Pimple Popper’s Help: “It Is Ruining My Life”

 Guys, this is an emergency.
-Chrissy Teigen, unofficial queen of social media, has a massive pimple on her chin and she’s ready to bring in the big guns to help.
+Chrissy Teigen, unofficial queen of social media, has an annoying spot on her chin and she’s ready to bring in the big guns to help.

 Friday night, while seemingly snuggled in bed, a makeup-free Teigen sent a plea out via Instagram stories for help with a long-standing issue.
 And who did she direct her SOS towards?
 Dr. Pimple Popper, aka Dr. Sandra Lee, who posts intimate excavation videos of blackheads so big and cysts so goopy that they have to be seen to be believed (or not, if you’re completely disgusted by the whole concept).